-The data presented in this analysis were obtained at the BRAHMS experiment [3] with its two movable magnetic spectrometers, as well as a global detector system for event characterization.
-In the midrapidity region, particle identification was done using time-of-flight walls.
-At forward rapidities, paricle identification was done using a ring imaging Cherenkov detector, in conjunction with time-of-flight walls.
-This work analyzes Au-Au collisions at $\sqrt{s{NN}} = 200$ GeV taken at the BRAHMS experiment in 2004.
-The analysis is constrained to looking at central (0-20%) collisons.
-Furthermore for this work four rapidity bins were selected for analysis, specifically y=[-0.1;0.1], [0.7;1.0], [1.5,2.4], [2.8,3.2].
+The data presented in this analysis were obtained at the BRAHMS experiment [4] with its two movable magnetic spectrometers, as well as a global detector system for event characterization.
+In the midrapidity region, particle identification was done using timeof-flight walls.
+At forward rapidities, paricle identification was done using a ring imaging Cherenkov detector, in conjunction with time-of-flight walls. $B_2$ will be presented for a centrality selection of 0-20% for Au-Au collisions at $\sqrt{s{NN}} = 200$ GeV in four rapidity ranges, specifically: -0.1 < y < 0.1, 0.7 < y < 1.0, 1.5 < y < 2.4, 2.8 < y < 3.2.

 In figure 1 the invariant proton and deuteron spectra for all four rapidity slices are presented.
 For the midrapidity slices also anti-proton and anti-deuteron spectra are presented in figure 1.
 The (anti-)proton spectra presented have been corrected for multiple scattering, absorbtion and weak decay.
-For the (anti-)deuteron spectra these corrections are work in progress.
+The (anti-)deuteron spectra have not been corrected for these effects.

 The vertical dashed lines in figure 1 illustrates the transverse momentum intervals used to construct $B_2$ for each spectrum.
 The difference in range for protons and deuterons stems from the fact that protons(/neutrons) at momentum X coalesce into a deuteron at momentum 2X, i.e. the deuteron range is twice the proton range.